Facebook has one of the largest audiences in the social media network space and a robust advertising platform to match.

-Before this tool came along, the conversion of leads consisted of different steps, which at some point redirected the user from the social media environment to an external landing page, where the user had to interact with an additional call to action, in order to provide their personal details.
-This often resulted in an unsuccessful conversion, due to the fact that users were not willing to exchange the safe social media platform for the untrusted external environment.
+Before this tool came along, the conversion of leads involved various steps, which ultimately redirected the user from the social media environment to an external landing page.
+Then, users had to interact with an additional call to action to provide their personal details.

-With Facebook Lead Ads, all this trouble disappears.
-When the user clicks on the target ad, a pop-up window appears inside the platform itself with already pre-filled user data.
-In most cases, the user just needs to confirm its data and gets automatically acquired as a new lead!
+Facebook Lead Ads addressed these issues; when a user clicks on the ad, a pop-up window appears inside the platform, which is already pre-populated with the user’s data.
+In most cases, the user just needs to confirm its data and submit them with only a few clicks.

-Below is an example of a Facebook Lead Ads from B. Holt & Partners Realty Group, a real estate agent company.
+Below is an example of a Facebook Lead Ads from a real estate agent company, B. Holt & Partners Realty Group.

-The first image (A) shows the beginning of the ad.
-As soon as a Facebook user clicks on “Get deal now”, it takes them to (B) where the form is automatically filled up with the user’s information, such as their name and email address.
-They are required to confirm the details or add a few details and click “Submit”.
+Image (A) shows the beginning of the ad.
+As soon as a Facebook user clicks on “Get deal now”, it takes them to (B), where the form is automatically filled up with the user’s information, such as their name and email address.
+They are only required to confirm the details or add a few details and click “Submit”.

 Once the form is submitted, it takes them to image (C) to agree to terms and conditions.
-Once the submit button is clicked, it takes them to (D), where the thank you page is displayed.
+By clicking on the submit button, they are taken to (D), where the thank you page is displayed.

 Facebook Conversions API

-Facebook Conversions API, previously known as Facebook Server-Side API, is created to help businesses maintain data privacy and deliver personalized advertising experiences to customers and audiences.
+Facebook Conversions API, previously known as Facebook Server-Side API, was created to help businesses maintain data privacy and deliver personalized advertising experiences to customers and audiences.

-Facebook Conversions API works when a visitor lands on a website having a Facebook pixel.
-The Pixel records the customer’s data in cookies, which is known as the first party.
-The server saves the information the same way it saves the IP addresses, user-agents, Google Analytics client_id, and other parameters.
+Facebook Conversions API works with a Facebook pixel to capture the relevant data when a visitor lands on a website integrated.
+The Pixel records the customer’s data in cookies (first-party).
+The server saves the information the same way it saves the IP addresses, user agents, Google Analytics client_id, and other insights.
 When the customer triggers an event, the server sends a request with the customer’s data and the event to the Facebook server.

-With Facebook Conversions API, you can track events like Leads, Affiliate payments, Locations, Phone calls, Form submissions, Purchases, Email subscriptions, and Subscription changes.
+With this feature, you can track events like Leads, Affiliate payments, Locations, Phone calls, Form submissions, Purchases, Email subscriptions, and Subscription changes.

-Facebook’s Conversions API has a unique set of benefits that browser Pixel simply does not.
-Some of these benefits include a better overview of omnichannel customer journeys.
-This is done by conquering things that used to be challenging for event tracking such as bad network connections, long loading times for pages, and Adblockers.
+It also offers a unique set of benefits that browser Pixel simply does not, including a better overview of omnichannel customer journeys.
+This is done by overcoming things that were challenging for event tracking, such as bad network connections, long loading times for pages, and Ad Blockers.

-In order to get the most out of Facebook Conversions API, you’re going to want to integrate it with your favorite CRM.
-Through LeadsBridge, you can automate the process.
-Connecting Conversions API to your CRM allows you to transfer data to Facebook while making sure that results are being recorded properly.
+To leverage the Facebook Conversions API feature, you need to automatically integrate it with your favorite CRM.
+Through LeadsBridge, you can streamline the entire process.
+Connecting Conversions API to your CRM allows you to transfer data while ensuring that results are being recorded accurately and properly.